addyh/acs-challenge/readme.md

 ## Instructions

 With a server running Apache and PHP, either clone this repository or upload  `/asc-app/` into a directory on the server.
-And add a virtual host to apache's httpd.conf or httpd-vhosts.conf as follows, using the port you desire if not 80, and for DocumentRoot, point to the ``"acs-app/public"`` directory please.
+And add a virtual host to apache's `httpd.conf` or `httpd-vhosts.conf` configuration file as follows, using the port you desire if not 80, and for DocumentRoot, point to the ``"acs-app/public"`` directory please.

 ```apacheconf
 <VirtualHost *:80>